 Basic Work Order Example | View Sample Work Order

 Work orders constitute the heart of any maintenance management system.
 Not only are they simple tools for scheduling and assigning job tasks, but they also help monitor the variety of resources spent on maintenance.
+It also serves as one of the integral components of field service management with field service reports.
 Work orders are important because they play an essential part in standardizing maintenance workflows, particularly that of submitting work requests to closing work orders.

 While a work order (WO) is sometimes called a job order or a service order in other parts of the world, they essentially mean the same thing.
 However, although related to one another, work orders cannot be used interchangeably with work requests and purchase orders because each term has a different meaning: